Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Introduction

-Many secondary effects have already been studied \citep{2006MNRAS.371..750H, 2008MNRAS.388..991S}, but the statistical accuracy and the resolution were limited.
-These previous works need to be extended.
-More importantly, these have been studied separately, and we do not yet understand how they blend together.
-The only way to accurately quantify their impact in the data is by measuring their combined contribution in accurate mock galaxy catalogues.
-There exists a variety of analytical methods to generate mock matter densities \citep{1991MNRAS.248....1C, 2002MNRAS.329..629S} which one can populate with galaxies, however these are incapable of reproducing accurately enough the non-linear dynamics, predominant at the galactic scale.
-N-body simulations, on the other hand, are perfectly suited for this exercise, as one can test separately the accuracy of the underlying density fields, the halofinder algorithm, the galaxy population scheme and the proposed weak lensing estimator (see \cite{2007MNRAS.379.1507F} for example).
-We thus plan to construct a large sample of mock galaxy catalogues with, in mind, to quantify the uncertainty on these secondary effects in a later stage.

-This paper is addressing the first step in the construction, which is the determination of key properties of the underlying dark matter haloes, in the cosmological context under study.
-On the longer term, our catalogues can also be used to test new ideas that might contribute to the systematics of weak lensing signals.
-We do not attempt to measure all these effects here, but rather focus on the creation of the gravitational lenses and their associated halo catalogues, in order to set the scene for future work and know the limitations of our simulations.
-An interesting analysis, in the same spirit as that which we plan to perform, was carried in \cite{2011MNRAS.410..143S}, however we are improving both in statistics and resolution, plus we are extracting the covariance matrices on the estimators, and our objective is to include a number of secondary effects that were overlooked.
+Some of these effects have already been studied in simulations \citep{2006MNRAS.371..750H, 2008MNRAS.388..991S,2011MNRAS.410..143S}, but the statistical accuracy and the resolution were limited, such that these previous works need to be extended.
+More importantly, the secondary effects have been studied separately so far, and we do not yet understand how they blend together.
+This is the second goal of this paper: we set the stage to start quantifying in details how these weak lensing secondary effects interact, with sub-arc minute accuracy.
+Because the only way to quantify their impact in the data is by measuring their combined contribution in mock galaxy catalogues, our long term plan is to construct a large sample of mock galaxy catalogues to quantify both the mean and the uncertainty on these secondary effects.
+For this, we need to test separately the accuracy of the underlying density fields, the halo finder algorithm, the galaxy population scheme and the proposed weak lensing estimator (see \cite{2007MNRAS.379.1507F} for example).
+This paper is addressing the first step in this construction, that is the determination of key properties of the underlying dark matter haloes, in the cosmological context under study.
+Galaxy populations, secondary effects and cosmology forecasts will be part of future papers.
+On the longer term, we are hoping that our catalogues and gravitational lenses will be used to test new ideas that might contribute to the systematics of weak lensing signals, or to other aspects of cosmology.